marcpaterno/devel-notes/y3_cluster_cpp_conda.md

 I set up my working environment at under `/work1`.
 This setup needs to be done every time I start work.

-    # Go to the working directory
+    # Go to the working directory; use here whatever you really use, not my name.
     cd /work1/numint/paterno/

+The following should be run *from where you created your top-level directory, above*.

     # Set up the environment
     export Y3GCC_DIR=$PWD
     export Y3_CLUSTER_CPP_DIR=${Y3GCC_DIR}/y3_cluster_cpp